 You Will Need

 - 1 egg

-- In a bowl, whip the ingredients together until you get a smooth mixture.
+- In a bowl, whip a whole egg and two tablespoons of mayonnaise together until you get a smooth mixture.

 - Start working the mixture into your hair.
 Concentrate most on the tips of your hair.